 29. It’s filled with charming houses and places to stay

 I’m obsessed by wooden houses with porches and Asheville is full of them.
 And best of all, plenty are available on Airbnb, so you can live your porch dreams like I did.
 We chose this beautiful house, in West Asheville, just off Haywood Road.
 The house is owned by artists/collectors, so it has lots of quirky touches such as planet-filled terrarium-TV.
 The house has three bedrooms, a full kitchen, spacious living/dining room, and a large backyard.
 Plus the all-important front porch!
 It’s one of those Airbnbs where you really felt like you’re getting a taste of what it’d be like to live there.
 The house costs from $145 per night.
 Book your stay here.
+I’ve also written a guide to the best Airbnbs in Asheville.

 30. It has an amazing glamping spot